aksshah/LinkedIn-Clone/README.md

-A functional LinkedIn clone made using React.js, Redux, Firebase Authentication and Firebase storage.
+A functional LinkedIn clone made using **React.js, Redux, Firebase Authentication and Firebase storage**.

-For the first time, SignUp using an (dummy)email, name and password.
-Later log-in using email and password.
+Usage:
+Sign-up: Enter your email, full name and password.
+Log-in: Enter your email and password.

 Don't forget to leave a post! :wink: